Igor-Palaguta/YoutubeEngine/README.md

 ## Requirements

-Supports both swift2.2, swift2.3 and swift.
+Supports swift2.2, swift2.3 and swift3.
 Use 'swift-3' branch for swift3

 ## Installation